 This curry tastes best with capsicum being a little crunchy yet cooked.

-I've used only green capsicum, you may use yellow and/or red capsicum for colourful appearance.
+I used only green capsicum, you can add yellow and/or red capsicum for a colourful appearance.

 Serving Suggestions